Changissnz/nu_merchant_principal/README.md

 information after a holder of that information has been compromised.
-As for the industrialization of this kind of deception, not much information can be gathered that explicitly mentions the phenomenon, ephemeral deception.
+As for the industrialization of this kind of deception, not much information can be gathered that explicitly mentions the phenomenon of ephemeral deception in mass usage, let alone the success/failure rates.